 - Help with rent is improved for some private tenants.
 The 'cap' on Housing Benefit or Universal Credit housing costs for private tenants (known as Local Housing Allowance) was raised, from 6 April 2020, so some may get more help towards their rent

 - Those claiming new style Jobseekers Allowance (JSA) or Universal Credit who are fit and able to work usually have work search requirements which includes being 'able and willing to immediately take up a job'.
 Those on old style JSA have to be available for work and actively seeking work'.
-These requirements are suspended, initially for three months.
+These requirements were suspended, initially for three months.
 Suspension ended 30 June 2020 - see written answer my minister.

 - JSA claimants or a child of theirs who have or may have coronavirus, can still get JSA